pysat/pysat/docs/new_instrument.rst

    def load(fnames, tag=None, inst_id=None):
        return data, meta

-- fnames contains a list of filenames with the complete data path that pysat expects the routine to load data for.
+- :py:data:`fnames` contains a list of filenames with the complete data path that pysat expects the routine to load data for.
 With most data sets the method should return the exact data that is within the file.
   However, pysat is also currently optimized for working with data by day.
 This can present some issues for data sets that are stored by month or by year.
-See ``instruments.methods.nasa_cdaweb.py`` for an example of returning daily data when stored by month.
+See :ref:`instruments-sw` for examples of data sets stored by month(s).
-- tag and inst_id are always available as inputs, as they commmonnly specify the data set to be loaded
+- :py:data:`tag` and :py:data:`inst_id` are always available as inputs, as they commmonly specify the data set to be loaded
-- The load routine should return a tuple with (data, pysat metadata object).
+- The :py:func:`load` routine should return a tuple with :py:attr:`data` as the first element and a :py:class:`pysat.Meta` object as the second element.
-- For simple time-series data sets, `data` is a pandas DataFrame, column names are the data labels, rows are indexed by datetime objects.
+- For simple time-series data sets, :py:attr:`data` is a :py:class:`pandas.DataFrame`, column names are the data labels, rows are indexed by :py:class:`datetime.datetime` objects.
-- For multi-dimensional data, `data` can be set to an xarray Dataset instead.
+- For multi-dimensional data, :py:attr:`data` can be set to an :py:class:`xarray.Dataset` instead.
 When returning xarray data, a variable at the top-level of the instrument module must be set:

 .. code:: python

    pandas_format = False

-- The pandas DataFrame or xarray Dataset needs to be indexed with datetime objects.
-This index needs to be named 'Epoch' or 'time'.
+- The :py:class:`pandas.DataFrame` or :py:class:`xarray.Dataset` needs to be
+  indexed with :py:class:`datetime.datetime` objects.
+This index needs to be named either :py:data:`Epoch` or :py:data:`time`.
-- ``pysat.utils.create_datetime_index`` provides quick generation of an appropriate datetime index for irregularly sampled data sets with gaps
+- :py:func:`pysat.utils.create_datetime_index` provides quick generation of an appropriate datetime index for irregularly sampled data sets with gaps
-- If your data is a CSV formatted file, you can incorporate the ``pysat.instruments.methods.general.load_csv_data`` routine (see :ref:`api-methods-general`) into your load method.
+- If your data is a CSV formatted file, you can incorporate the :py:func:`pysat.instruments.methods.general.load_csv_data` routine (see :ref:`api-methods-general`) into your :py:func:`load` method.
-- A pysat meta object may be obtained from ``pysat.Meta()``.
-The :ref:`api-meta` object uses a pandas DataFrame indexed by variable name with columns for metadata parameters associated with that variable, including items like 'units' and 'long_name'.
+- The :py:class:`pysat.Meta` class holds metadata.
+The :ref:`api-meta` object
+  uses a :py:class:`pandas.DataFrame` indexed by variable name with columns for metadata parameters associated with that variable, including items like :py:data:`units` and :py:data:`long_name`.
 A variety of parameters are included by default and additional arbitrary columns are allowed.
 See :ref:`api-meta` for more information on creating the initial metadata.
 Any values not set in the load routine will be set to the default values for that label type.
 - Note that users may opt for a different naming scheme for metadata parameters thus the most general code for working with metadata uses the attached labels:

 .. code:: python

    # Update units to meters, 'm' for variable
    inst.meta[variable, inst.units_label] = 'm'

-- If metadata is already stored with the file, creating the Meta object is generally trivial.
+- If metadata is already stored with the file, creating the :py:class:`Meta` object is generally trivial.
 If this isn't the case, it can be tedious to fill out all information if there are many data parameters.
 In this case it may be easier to fill out a text file.
 A basic convenience function is provided for this situation.
-See ``pysat.Meta.from_csv`` for more information.
+See :py:meth:`pysat.Meta.from_csv` for more information.

 download
 ^^^^^^^^